 Does it seem like everyone wants to give you diabetes advice?
 Eat this, but don’t eat that.
 Stop eating by 7 pm.
 Don’t go more than four hours without eating.
 As both a registered dietitian nutritionist and a certified diabetes educator, I see so many overwhelmed and confused patients with diabetes.
-In observation of American Diabetes Month®, I’m taking the role of diabetes myth buster.
-Actually, I take that role nearly everyday.
+Today, I’m taking the role of diabetes myth buster.
+Actually, I take that role nearly every day.
 Today, I’ll clear up two smart-sounding but misguided recommendations.
 I’ll tackle several more during the month.

 Diabetes Myth: You can’t eat fruit

 While it’s true that fruit contains carbohydrate, and carbs raise blood sugar, it’s not true that carbs or fruit are bad for people with diabetes.
 Even with their natural sugars, fruits nourish your body with fiber, vitamins, minerals and a host of health-boosting phytochemicals.
 These are the same compounds you need for good health and to prevent common complications of diabetes.

 What to do: Enjoy a variety of fruits in reasonable portions.
 Learn the carb counts of your favorite ones and count them in your total allotment for your meal or snack.

 For example, each of the following contains about 15 g carbohydrate, which is about the same as a small slice of bread.

 - apple, about the size of a tennis ball

 - 1/2 banana (about 4 inches in length)